Charles H. Kahn

 Charles H. Kahn (May 29, 1928 – March 5, 2023) was a classicist and professor emeritus of philosophy at the University of Pennsylvania.
 His work focused on early Greek philosophy, up to the times of Plato.
-His 1960 monograph on Anaximander was still as of 2020 the most important reference work on the subject, and his 1979 edition of the Heraclitus fragments likewise remained the most widely cited English translation of Heraclitus, more or less representing the 'standard interpretation' for non-expert scholars.
+His 1960 monograph on Anaximander was still as of 2020 the most important reference work on the subject, and his 1979 edition of the Heraclitus fragments likewise remained the most widely cited English translation of Heraclitus, more or less representing the standard interpretation of that work.

 Work

 Charles H. Kahn presented in 1965 to the Society for Ancient Greek Philosophy at its meeting with the Eastern Division of the American Philosophical Association a notable work under the title “The Greek Verb ‘To Be’ and the Problem of Being”.
 It was printed the following year in Foundations of Language. and became the topic of a book published in 1973 and reprinted later.

 He also wrote historical studies on Anaximander and the Pythagoreans.
 A collection of his various essays has been published by the Oxford University Press in 2009.